-For young readers of Refugee, these stories provide an opportunity to learn about the harsh realities of war and economic crisis that motivate people to seek refuge.
+For readers of Refugee, these stories provide an opportunity to learn about the harsh realities of war and economic crisis that motivate people to seek refuge.
 Through its structure and organization, the book is able to present complex themes and ideas in a way that enables students to fully grasp them.
-It also allows teachers to take advantage of a variety of thought-provoking activities and resources to help further their students’ understanding of the ideas presented.
+It also allows teachers like you to take advantage of a variety of thought-provoking activities and resources to help further students’ understanding of the ideas presented.

 During reading, it’s important to encourage students to reflect on the experiences of Josef, Isabel, and Mahmoud through writing and discussion.
-The following 12 prompts will help further students’ understandings of the stories detailed in Refugee by focusing on important details and themes, and storytelling elements, such as point of view and structure.
+The following 12 prompts will help further students’ understandings of the stories detailed in Refugee by focusing on important details and themes, plus storytelling elements, such as point of view and structure.

 On key ideas and details